Kansas Sales Tax Filing Update 2021: Marketplace Facilitator Laws

-Kansas has passed a law requiring Marketplaces to collect and remit sales tax on sales facilitated through the marketplace.
+In 2019, Kansas proposed a law to require Marketplaces to collect and remit sales tax on sales facilitated through the marketplace.
 This law passed in May 2021 and therefore becomes effective July 1, 2021.

 - Do I need to register for a sales tax license in Kansas?

-- Do I need to collect taxes on my Kansas sales on other platforms?
+- Do I need to collect sales tax on Kansas sales on non-marketplace platforms?

 - Do I still need to file returns in Kansas?